laurencelundblade/t_cose/README.md

 better.
 An older t_cose used some to-be-deprecated APIs and is a more efficient than this one.
-It is unfortunate that these APIs (ECDSA_do_sign and ECDSA_do_verify) are slated for deprecation and there is no supported alternative to those that work with DER-encoded signatures.
+It is unfortunate that these APIs (ECDSA_do_sign and ECDSA_do_verify) are slated for deprecation and there is no supported alternative to those that work only with DER-encoded signatures.

-There are no known problems with the code and test coverage for the adaptor is reasonably good with the exception of the fan out of all the possible memory allocation failures.
-(Ideally there would be a test case for the failure of every single memory allocation, but this is difficult to implement.
-The code should handle them all correctly.
+There are no known problems with the code and test coverage for the adaptor is good.
+Not every single memory allocation failure has test coverage, but the code should handle them all correctly.

 #### PSA Crypto -- Makefile.psa